afremize/afremize/README.md

 ##  CONTACT

-If you have questions about afremize, direct them at
+If you have questions about Afremize, direct them at

     afremize@gmail.com